 What kind of ultralight backpack are you looking to get?
-Do you want a tiny packable daypack you can carry in your pocket, or an extremely lightweight version of a sturdy multi-day bag?
-Those are the two main types of backpacks we’re focusing on in this review – if you just wanted a very lightweight version of a traditional outdoor backpack, I recommend you check out one of my other posts.
+Do you want a tiny packable daypack you can carry in your pocket, or an ultralight backpacking pack?
+Those are the two main types of ultralight backpacks we’re focusing on in this review – if you just wanted a very lightweight pack that is a version of a traditional outdoor backpack, I recommend you check out one of my other posts.

-The ultralight multi-day packs are never going to be as lightweight as the packable daypacks, but they are without a doubt the better option if you intend to pack a lot of gear inside the bag.
-The bags featured in this review are all incredibly lightweight for their size, but they still feature a very comfortable backpanel, ergonomic shoulder straps, and more than enough padding to keep you comfortable.
+The ultralight backpacking backpacks are never going to be as lightweight as the packable daypacks, but they are without a doubt the better option if you intend to pack a lot of gear inside the bag.
+The bags featured in this review are all incredibly lightweight for their size, but they still feature a very comfortable back panel, ergonomic shoulder straps, and more than enough padding to keep you comfortable.

 On the other hand, the small daypacks are better for people who need a spare bag for hikes or camping trips.
 Something you can keep in your pocket and use instead of the main 50-liter backpack you brought for the weekend trip.
 Ultralight backpacks are also amazing for overseas flights since you can bring a whole extra bag without it actually taking up space in your luggage.